stepchowfun/toast/README.md

 The same command can be used again to update Toast to the latest version.

 **NOTE:** Piping `curl` to `sh` is dangerous since the server might be compromised.
-If you're concerned about this, you can download the installation script and inspect it or choose one of the other installation methods.
+If you're concerned about this, you can download and inspect the installation script or choose one of the other installation methods.

 #### Customizing the installation